leoladifrancesco/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary, after profiling and identifying real bottlenecks."

 This quote emphasizes that over-concern with efficiency early in development can lead to complex, hard-to-understand code.
 It's better to prioritize simplicity, readability, and functionality initially, and then optimize specific parts once you have data indicating where performance improvements are truly needed.

+# 2024-02-08
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and make adjustments as needed.

+Use version control systems, such as Git, to keep track of your code and collaborate with others.
+These systems allow you easily to track changes, merge code, revert mistakes, or restore previous versions.
+It' s also a good idea to use version controllers for your project documentation, so you have a permanent record of the project' history.